-- B Broad, a cinematic/ symphonic mix that allow the hall to really speak out. - M Medium, a more intimate but still very classic version of the mix above. - F Fine, a much more detailed and immediate sound with less hall, great for pop!
+- 3 extraordinary mixes from our chief engineer to save your system resources - B Broad, a cinematic/ symphonic mix that allow the hall to really speak out. - M Medium, a more intimate but still very classic version of the mix above. - F Fine, a much more detailed and immediate sound with less hall, great for pop!